 Artemus Ward received his Ph.D. from the Maxwell School of Citizenship & Public Affairs at Syracuse University in 1999.
 Before joining the department, he worked as a staffer on the House Judiciary Committee in Washington, DC.
 His research focuses on institutional development and judicial decision making in the U.S. Supreme Court.
-Art is currently teaching constitutional law, judicial politics, law & film, law & baseball, intorduction to American politics, media & politics, American presidential elections, politics & film, a Washington DC seminar over spring break, and University 101 for incoming first-year students.
-He also periodically offers a course on comparative law and courts through NIU's study abroad pogram at Oriel College, Oxford University.
-His current research projects include an edited book on the U.S. Chief Justice with David Danelski, a judicial process textbook with Pam Corley and Wendy Martinek, and a book manuscript of Justice Anthony Kennedy.
+Art is currently teaching constitutional law, judicial politics, law & film, law & baseball, introduction to American politics, media & politics, American presidential elections, politics & film, politics & popular music, and a Washington DC seminar over spring break.
+He also periodically offers courses through NIU's study abroad pogram at Oriel College, Oxford University.
+His current research projects include a study on judicial minimalism on the Roberts Court with Mitch Pickerill, an edited book on the U.S. Chief Justice with David Danelski, and a judicial process textbook with Pam Corley and Wendy Martinek.

 The Puzzle of Unanimity: Consensus on the United States Supreme Court (with Pamela C. Corley and Amy Steigerwalt).
 Stanford University Press, 2013.

 In Chambers: Stories of Supreme Court Law Clerks and Their Justices (with Todd C. Peppers).
 University of Virginia Press, 2012.

 Sorcerers’ Apprentices: 100 Years of Law Clerks at the United States Supreme Court (with David Weiden).
 NYU Press, 2006